Available with Standard or Advanced license.

 Note:Refer to the requirements and limitations section for the specific database requirements topic.
-Use the links in Supported databases to access the system requirements for the database you want to use.
+Use the links in Supported database management systems to access the system requirements for the database you want to use.

-- The dataset must have global IDs and editor tracking enabled using UTC time standard.
+- The dataset must have Global IDs and editor tracking enabled using UTC timezone.

 - Datasets cannot be versioned using traditional versioning or have archiving enabled.